notesofcliff/delve/src/home/doc/admin/Security.md

 The `SECRET_KEY` setting in `settings.py` is a critical component of your Django project's security.
 It is used for cryptographic signing and should be kept secret.
 Here are some best practices for managing the `SECRET_KEY`:

 - **Keep It Secret**: Never share your `SECRET_KEY` or commit it to version control.
 - **Use a Strong Key**: Generate a strong, random key.
-You can use tools like `django-admin startproject` to generate a new key.
+You can use tools like `./fl gen-secret-key` to generate a new key.
+- **Rotate Secret Keys**: The `SECRET_KEY_FALLBACKS` can be set to a list of fallback secret keys for a particular Django installation.
+These are used to allow rotation of the `SECRET_KEY`.
 - **Environment Variables**: Store the `SECRET_KEY` in an environment variable and read it in `settings.py`.
 For example:
   ```python
   import os